Lumavate-Team/documentation/WIDGETS.rst

 Widgets
 -------

-A widget is a reusable web application component that can consist of one or more pages.
-It can be utilized across multiple Lumavate :ref:`experiences <experiences>`.
-For example, Locator is a standard widget.
-It provides a location service to experiences.
+A widget is a reusable web application hosted within a Docker container.

+Widgets can consist of one or more pages that perform a specific function.
+There are times when a widget will require another :ref:`tool<tools>` to provide any solid functionality, but they should always strive to be self-contained, stand-alone applications.

+An experience cannot be created without the presence of at least one widget.
+Widgets are the backbone of an :ref:`experience<experiences>` allowing the user to create customizable experiences with specific functionality.

+Widgets should be used when the application:
+ * Requires server-side hosted code
+ * Implements multilabel pages
+ * Contains stand-alone function with accompanying UI

+.. _Accepted File Typesw:

+Accepted File Types
+^^^^^^^^^^^^^^^^^^^

+Widgets need to be either a **gzip** or **tar** file in order to be upload to the Lumavate platform.

+For more information about uploading tools to the platform, consult :ref:`Uploading A Tool`.

 .. _API Endpoints W: